An analytical optimization of plasma density profiles for downramp injection in laser wake-field acceleration: Introduction

 \section{Introduction}

-Laser wake-field acceleration (LWFA) \cite{Tajima-Dawson1979,Sprangle1988,EsaSchLee09,TajNakMou17} is the historically first and prototypical mechanism of extreme acceleration of charged particles along short distances: injected electrons ``surf" a plasma wave (PW) driven by a very short laser pulse, e.g. in a diluted supersonic gas jet.
-In view of the extremely important applications of accelerators in particle physics, materials science, biology, medicine, industry, environmental remediation, etc., nowadays huge investments and research collaborations\footnote{We just mention the EU-funded project {\it EuPRAXIA} \cite{Eupraxia19AIP,Eupraxia19JPCS,Eupraxia20EPJ}, \url{https://www.eupraxia-project.eu/}, \url{https://www.eupraxia-facility.org/}.} are devoted to develop reliable table-top accelerators on the base of such mechanisms.
-Dynamics of LWFA is ruled by Maxwell equations coupled to a kinetic theory for plasma electrons, the ions being usually considered as immobile due to their large mass.
-Nowadays these equations can be solved via particle-in-cell (PIC) codes, but since the simulations involve huge costs for each choice of the input data, it is crucial to run them after a preliminary selection of working points that is based on analyzing simpler models.
-Moreover, the development of semi-analytic models may lead to deeper understanding of the underlying complex dynamics and to analytical or semi-analytical results that can be directly applied in application studies of the dynamics.
+Laser wake-field acceleration (LWFA) \cite{Tajima-Dawson1979,Sprangle1988,EsaSchLee09,TajNakMou17} is the historically first and prototypical mechanism of extreme acceleration of charged particles along short distances: injected electrons are accelerated by the longitudinal electric field of a plasma wave (PW) driven by a very short laser pulse in a diluted plasma.
+In view of the extremely important applications of accelerators in particle physics, materials science, biology, medicine, industry, etc., nowadays huge investments and research collaborations\footnote{We just mention the EU-funded project {\it EuPRAXIA} \cite{Eupraxia19AIP,Eupraxia19JPCS,Eupraxia20EPJ}, \url{https://www.eupraxia-project.eu/}, \url{https://www.eupraxia-facility.org/}.} are devoted to develop reliable table-top accelerators on the base of such mechanisms.
+Dynamics of LWFA is ruled by Maxwell equations coupled to a kinetic theory for plasma electrons, the ions being usually considered immobile due to their large mass.
+Solving an associated {\it direct problem} consists in solving these equations equipped with some ``input data", i.e. initial electromagnetic (EM) field, densities and velocities of the plasma components, to determine the corresponding evolution of the EM field and motion of the plasma - the ``output"; nowadays this can be done rather accurately via particle-in-cell (PIC) codes.
+Ideally (see fig. \ref{dream}.a), one would like to solve also an {\it inverse problem}: given the desired output (high quality accelerated electron bunches,...), find an input configuration being able to generate it.
+In general this is an unsolved and formidable task.
+Approaching such an input by a trial-and-error process is unaffordable by PIC simulations, which involve huge costs for each choice of the input data; it is therefore crucial to run them after a preliminary selection of working points that is based on using simpler models.
+The development of semi-analytic models may lead also to deeper understanding of the underlying complex dynamics and to analytical or semi-analytical results that can be directly applied in studies of the plasma dynamics.
+Even better would be to solve the inverse problem, at least approximately and in simplified situations.

-Pursuing the research line of \cite{FioCat18,FioDeAFedGueJov22,FioDeNAkhFedJov23,FioAAC22}, here we use conditions enabling an hydrodynamic description (HD) of the interaction of an ultrashort and intense laser pulse with a cold diluted plasma initially at rest, so as to study the propagation and partial wave-breaking (WB) of the excited PW at density inhomogeneities \cite{Daw59}.
-We subsequently derive preliminary conditions for early and moderate self-injection of electrons at a density downramp \cite{BulEtAl98,Tomas03, BraEtAl08} and for maximizing the acceleration of the trapped particles, at least in the first stages of their journey.